 We look forward to continuing to work safely and with kindness as we proceed with all College activities.

-- The Jurisprudence examination will be held on Friday, November 26, 2021 at 12 pm, in a virtual setting.
+- The Jurisprudence Examination will be held on Friday, November 25, 2022, in a virtual setting.

-- The deadline to register for the November examinations is Friday, October 29, 2021.
+- The deadline to register for the November examination is Friday, October 28, 2022.

 Guidelines & Applications

 Examination Applications must be received by the College’s office by the deadline.
 Late applications will not be accepted.
 Candidates should email their completed Examinations Application Form to email@example.com

 Applicants who anticipate being unable to safely acquire a mock patient for the exams, please contact the College at firstname.lastname@example.org

 To register for the College’s examinations, candidates must submit the following to the College: